Top-rated movers to make your Charlotte to Albuquerque move easy

 - State licensing: Movers that operate within the Land of Enchantment are licensed and regulated by the New Mexico Public Regulation Commission.
 Before booking, ensure the moving company is officially licensed to handle your move.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Albuquerque without delay.
-You can select your official move date when completing the form.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Albuquerque.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Opt for Released Value Protection, the cost-free, minimal coverage option from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 - Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.